-Neighbours killed neighbours, colleagues killed colleagues, lovers killed their lovers, all because they were different.
-This loss of life amounted to an estimated 70% of the Tutsi population.
-Over half of a racial population, eliminated in just 100 days.
+Neighbours killed neighbours, colleagues killed colleagues, and lovers killed their lovers, all because they were different.
+This loss of life amounted to an estimated 70 per cent of the Tutsi population.
+Over half of the racial population was eliminated in just 100 days.

 To comprehend that as I walked around the Kigali Genocide Memorial hit me in the heart like a freight train.
 I felt so heavy with sadness as to how humans can inflict so much pain and destruction on a fellow human being just because of their differences.